sendgrid/docs/source/Integrate/Tutorials/WordPress/subscription_widget.md

 ![]({{root_url}}/images/example_form.png)

-You would need to add the following to your .css file:
+You would need to add the following to your CSS file:

 {% codeblock lang:css %}
 .sendgrid_mc_label{